Characteristic measures for language stable subshifts: Introduction

-Our example is a product of three systems, and the properties of these systems may be of independent interest.
+In our example, the automorphism group of this system is not amenable, the system has positive entropy, and every measure supported on the system is measurably isomorphic to infinitely many other measures on the system, ensuring that none of the first three conditions is satisfied.
+The fourth condition is more subtle.
+We do not rule out the possibility that it could be used to show that our example carries some characteristic measure.
+However, Corollary~\ref{cor:language-stable} guarantees that our example carries a characteristic measure of maximal entropy and we show that this measure could not arise by applying the fourth condition to our example.
+More specifically, we show that any proper subshift of our example that has full topological entropy is topologically conjugate to infinitely many other proper subshifts of our example.
+This ensures that, if the fourth condition does apply to our example, it can only produce characteristic measures with less than maximal entropy.
+Therefore our result guarantees the existence of a characteristic measure of maximal entropy that could not have been seen to exist by any of the four previously described methods.
 Further, we emphasize that our theorem shows the existence of a characteristic measure in our system without our having to either determine the algebraic structure of its group of automorphisms or describe all of its invariant measures.
 This is highly advantageous: even if we could describe the automorphism group of each of the three systems, the automorphism group of their product may be significantly more complicated than just the product of their individual automorphism groups.
-By way of example, we mention a recent theorem of Salo and Schraudner~\cite{salo-schraudner} that if $X\subseteq\{0,1\}^{\Z}$ is the ``sunny side up shift'' consisting of all elements of $\{0,1\}^{\Z}$ that have at most one $1$, then $\Aut(X)\cong\Z$ while $\Aut(X\times X)\cong(\Z^{\infty}\rtimes S_{\infty})\rtimes(\Z^{\infty}\rtimes S_{\infty})$.
+By way of example, we mention a recent theorem of Salo and Schraudner~\cite{salo-schraudner} that if $X\subseteq\{0,1\}^{\Z}$ is the ``sunny side up shift'' consisting of all elements of $\{0,1\}^{\Z}$ that have at most one $1$, then $\Aut(X)\cong\Z$ while $\Aut(X\times X)\cong(\Z^{\infty}\rtimes S_{\infty})\rtimes(\Z^2\rtimes S_2)$.

 We conclude this introduction with an application to further motivate the study of characteristic measures.
 Beyond existence of a characteristic measure for a subshift, it is a natural question whether knowledge of such a measure gives practical information about the subshift.
 There has been significant interest in determining the algebraic properties of $\Aut(X)$ for different subshifts $X$.
 Most of these advances begin with assumptions on $X$, such as a constraint on some type of complexity of the shift, like the growth rate of the block complexity function or the visiting complexity for recurrence, or structure in the dynamics of the shift, such as being a shift of finite type or being a Toeplitz shift.
 One then uses these constraints to show that $\Aut(X)$ either must have or cannot have certain algebraic properties.
 Another, less explored, way to study $\Aut(X)$ on some explicitly given shift is to find small range block codes that define automorphisms and study the relations in the subgroup of $\Aut(X)$ that they generate.
 This approach seems fruitful both because of its computational nature and because there are many natural questions about $\Aut(X)$ that, so far, have resisted being answered with previously developed approaches.
 As a specific example, it is unknown whether there exists a subshift whose automorphism group contains a finitely generated, nonabelian, infinite, nilpotent group.
 One could imagine a computational approach to this problem where a specific subshift $(X,\sigma)$ is selected, the block codes of small range are checked to see which ones determine automorphisms, and it is checked whether, among them, there exist $\varphi,\psi\in\Aut(X)$ of infinite order such that